microbus-io/fabric/README.md

 <img src="./microbus-logo.svg" height="100" alt="Microbus.io logo">
 </p>

 `Microbus` is a holistic framework for the development, testing, deployment and operation of microservices at scale.
-Build complex applications comprising a multitude of microservices.
+Build complex solutions comprising a multitude of microservices.
 Deploy as a standalone executable or on Kubernetes.

-__WHO?__ For engineering teams building cloud-enabled, enterprise-class or web-scalable applications\
+__WHO?__ For engineering teams building cloud-enabled, enterprise-class or web-scalable solutions\
-__WHAT?__ Build and operate complex applications comprising a multitude of microservices\
+__WHAT?__ Build and operate complex solutions comprising a multitude of microservices\
 __WHY?__ Without a microservice architecture your software won't be able to meet the scalability and organizational challenges of a growing business\
 __HOW?__ A holistic framework that combines tooling, guides, patterns and best practices into an elevated engineering experience